-Note: the Satisfactory Academic Progress Policy and Requirements described below are specific to the ECPI University Lake Mary, Florida campus.
+Note: the Satisfactory Academic Progress Policy and Requirements described below are specific to the Bachelor of Science in Nursing at the Orlando (Lake Mary), Florida campus.

 All students must meet ECPI University's minimum standards of academic achievement and course completion progress requirements while enrolled at ECPI University.
 ECPI University's satisfactory academic progress standards ("SAP") have two primary components: one is qualitative and the other is quantitative.
 The qualitative component requires certain minimum cumulative grade point averages be achieved as of certain measuring points and the quantitative component requires completing courses at a certain pace in order to complete an educational program within the allowed maximum timeframe.